SunpreetSChahal/Netflix_EDA-ML/README.md

 Project Objectives:
   - Build a model which will recommend relevant shows and movies
   - Complete EDA on:
-    - Most common genres
+    - Most common genres - TV Shows & Movies
-    - Content types by country
+    - Most common decription terms - TV Shows & Movies
+    - Commonly appearing actors - Movies, NOT for TV Shows (Reasoning provided in notebook)
+    - Most common ratings - TV Shows & Movies

 The project's focus is to use Netflix's data on movies and shows on their platform.